Skip navigation menu

 U.S. Representative, AZ-06

-• Over his career, Rep. Ciscomani has taken over $900,000 in corporate PAC money and rewarded his donors with generous tax benefits, deregulation, and higher profits at the expense of Americans.
+• Over his career, Rep. Ciscomani has taken over $900,000 in corporate PAC money and rewarded his donors with generous tax benefits, deregulation, and higher profits at the expense of working Americans.

 <p>Gabe Evans</p>